ConnorSweeneyDev/.config/readme.md

   manager.
 - Restart your PC.

-Keybinds can be configured in `wm.ahk`, the top menu bar can be configured in the yasb `config.yaml` and `styles.css` files, and the window manager can be configured by editing `komorebi.json`, `applications.yaml` and any `*.json` files for custom layouts.
+Keybinds can be configured in `wm.ahk`, the status bar can be configured in the Yasb `config.yaml` and `styles.css` files, and the window manager can be configured by editing `komorebi.json`, `applications.yaml` and any `*.json` files for custom layouts.